nih-sparc/sparc-app/docs/pull_request_template.md

 - [ ] My code follows the style guidelines of this project
 - [ ] I have performed a self-review of my own code
 - [ ] I have commented my code, particularly in hard-to-understand areas
+- [ ] I have utilized components from the Design System Library where applicable
 - [ ] I have added unit tests that prove my fix is effective or that my feature works